Large-Scale Urban Prototyping for Responsive Cities: A Conceptual Framework

 The existing large-scale shipping crane technologies in port areas in waterfront cities have the capacity to be adopted by the building industry as automatic construction systems for large-scale urban interventions, for instance in city port areas being converted from industrial zones to new city centers.
 Crane automatic systems manipulating high payloads can be upgraded with additional multi-task or single-task robots and effectors to deliver a large quantity of bespoke built production driven by user interfaces.
 Users' engagement in such processes can be conducted via interface as an accessible, cloud-based on-line interactive digital environment, operable simultaneously from different locations by several users and stakeholders, used to deliver a consented scenario that is then sent to the construction system.
 The city building infrastructure reacts according to users' demands.
 This concept may be tested at scale in existing port areas.
 However, as it requires multidisciplinary cooperation, the challenge for the industry in such a scale-up will be to develop a collective multidisciplinary framework considering all technical aspects and logistics.
 This can be combined with additional building strategies and conventional building methods.
 Such a strategy is advantageous as existing systems are already placed on-site and there is no need to remove them from the ports.

 Fabrication and construction systems that are interconnected via data clouds based on “multi-crowded intelligence” and control can be linked directly with end-users' applications to react appropriately to their requirements (Nolte and Witt, 2014, p.
 82–9).
-This fallows technology to respond to citizens' demands and vice versa.
+This allows the technology to respond to citizens' demands and vice versa.

 Cable-Driven Systems Harnessed in a Robotic Network